What is the future of working for South West Businesses?

 In the last decade whole industries, job types and career paths have been disrupted by the increasing use of information technology, none more so than in enterprise zones and technology hubs like Bristol in the South West and Cardiff in Wales.
-While the shifts may have seemed dramatic, they are nothing as to coming changes shaping the future of working.
+While the shifts may have seemed dramatic, they are nothing as to coming changes shaping the future of work.
 The use of IT, changes in the nature of working and other factors will see work methods and patterns becoming more flexible and radical, this, in turn, will have a knock on to the kind of computer support services needed.

 How has the nature of working already changed?